andrewjc88/classicArcadeGame/README.md

+# Andrew Cornell's  Classic Arcade Game Clone.

+---
-Hi there and welcome to my classic arcade game project.
+### Hi there and welcome to my classic arcade game project.

 It's somewhat sparse but I practiced a lot of object oriented programming with this game.

-To play simply use your arrow keys on your keyboard to move the character to the other side of the screen without the enemy bugs touching your character.
-You can also move from right to left of the board to help win the game!
-Feel free to reach out to me with any questions or concerns.
+---

+## How To Play
+1. Open index.html with web browser of choice.
+2. Avoid colliding with enemy bugs.
+3. Use arrow keys to maneuver character across screen to water.

+---
+ Thank you for looking and feel free to reach out to me via [Email](andrewjc88@gmail.com) with any questions or concerns.
 The settings are set to be pretty hard!
 Enjoy!

+Best, regards <br>
 Andrew Cornell
-andrewjc88@gmail.com